 - Prof. Dr. Miranda Schreurs, Chair of Environmental Policy

 - Prof. Dr.-Ing.
 Hartmut Spliethoff, Chair of Energy Systems

 - Prof. Dr. Clemens Thielen, Professorship of Complex Networks

 - Prof. Dr.-Ing.
 Peter F. Tropschuh, Former TUM Department of Mechanical Engineering

 - Apl.
 Prof. Dr. Gabriele Weber-Blaschke, Chair of Wood Science

 - Prof. Dr. Isabell M. Welpe, Chair of Strategy and Organization

 - Prof. Dr. Stefan Wurster, Professorship of Policy Analysis

 - Prof. Dr.-Ing.
-Michael Zäh, Institute for Machine Tools and Industrial Management (iwb)
+Michael Zäh, Chair of Machine Tools and Manufacturing Technology

 Please contact us at any time if you are interested in scientific involvement in the research network, collaboration in an industrial, entrepreneurial or societal context, or any other concerns.